Call-for-Code-for-Racial-Justice/Call-for-Code-for-Racial-Justice/README.md

 # Call for Code for Racial Justice

 The main repository for information on Call for Code for Racial Justice projects that are hosted by The Linux Foundation.
+Learn more about the history and context of each in this [Black History Month blog post](https://medium.com/callforcode/call-for-code-for-racial-justice-during-black-history-month-4ec0383f5983).

 ## Contributing